Ground Loop Noise

 What is a Ground Loop?

-A ground loop occurs when multiple devices that have an individual ground to the electrical power system are connected to each other with a signal or communications cable that also carries a reference ground connection.
+A ground loop occurs when multiple devices with an individual ground to the electrical power system are connected via a signal or communications cable that also carries a reference ground connection.
 Multiple paths to ground through multiple devices can form a loop or loops.
 The loop(s) pick up interference currents and create electrical noise.

 In a vibration testing system, this electrical noise can cause physical motion on the shaker.
-In other cases, it only affects the measurement system.
-Ground loops are very common; with the appropriate steps, the effects can be minimized or completely eliminated.
+In other cases, it only affects the measurements.
+Ground loops are common, but their effects can be minimized or eliminated using the appropriate steps.

-The following lessons will explore how ground loops can occur in a vibration test system and the steps you can take to eliminate them.
+The following lessons will explore how ground loops can occur in a vibration testing system and the steps you can take to eliminate them.